Designated survivor

+Barack Obama delivers the 2011 State of the Union Address to members of the House and Senate, cabinet members and Supreme Court judges.
+Secretary of the Interior Ken Salazar was the designated survivor and did not attend.
+He did not disclose where he spent the evening, except that he was not in Washington, D.C.

 In the United States, a designated survivor (or designated successor) is a person in the presidential line of succession who is kept distant from others in the line when they are gathered together, to reduce the chance that everyone in the line will be unable to take over the presidency in a catastrophic or mass-casualty event.
 The person is chosen to stay at an undisclosed secure location, away from events such as State of the Union addresses and presidential inaugurations.
 The designation of a survivor is intended to prevent the decapitation of the government and to safeguard continuity in the presidency if the president, the vice president, and others in the presidential line of succession die.
 The procedure began in the 1950s, during the Cold War, with the idea that a nuclear attack could kill government officials and the U.S. government would collapse.

 In such an event, the surviving official highest in the line of succession in the Presidential Succession Act of 1947, who might be the designated survivor, would become acting president of the United States.
 The designated survivor must be eligible to serve as president.
 The designated survivor usually is a member of the president's Cabinet and is chosen by the president.

-Being the designated survivor does not guarantee that this official will be the person to assume the presidency in such a situation.
+The location of the designated survivor is kept confidential, but the designated survivor is not guaranteed to be the person to assume the presidency in such a situation.
 For the 2010 State of the Union address, Shaun Donovan, the secretary of housing and urban development, was the designated survivor, but Secretary of State Hillary Clinton also was absent from the address, for a conference in London; had a calamity occurred, Clinton, not Donovan, would have become acting president, because her office was higher in the line of succession.

 Congress also designates members of the Senate and House (one from each party) to become congressional "designated survivors" to maintain the existence of Congress in a mass-casualty event.